NikDev9/Kitaab/README.md

 ## Planned features

-- Filter to search by author's or book's name.
+- Add filter to search by author's or book's name.
-- View other user's profiles.
+- View other user's profile.
 - Add another user role (admin) who can approve a user's book before it is published.

 ## Credit